 Overview of best prospect sectors, major infrastructure projects, significant government procurements and business opportunities.

 Within Central America, Costa Rica is a strong ally for the United States.
-Costa Rican citizens are very accustomed to doing business with the United States, and many U.S. products command strong brand recognition.
+Costa Rican citizens are very accustomed to doing business with the United States and many U.S. products command strong brand recognition.
 The large American expat population and the prevalence of the use of the English language in country are viewed as key advantages for U.S. firms doing business in Costa Rica.

-Market prospects are excellent in a variety of sectors, including building products, construction equipment, hotel and restaurant equipment, solar energy, franchising, cosmetics, auto parts and service equipment, electric vehicles and related equipment, pharmaceuticals, packaging, education, and tourism to the United States.
+Market prospects are excellent in a variety of sectors, including information technology, building products, construction equipment, hotel and restaurant equipment, solar energy, franchising, cosmetics, auto parts and service equipment, electric vehicles and related equipment, pharmaceuticals, packaging, education, and tourism to the United States.
 Within many of these sectors, U.S. firms have captured a strong share of the market.